ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 #### **Feature Engineering: Why We Added New Features**
-To improve our model’s ability to predict power outage severity, we introduced two new features that help capture meaningful patterns in the data.
+To help our model better predict power outage severity, we added two new features that highlight important patterns in the data.

-One key improvement was applying a **log transformation to `CUSTOMERS.AFFECTED`**.
-The number of people impacted by an outage varies widely, from small-scale outages affecting a few hundred customers to massive events impacting millions.
-This extreme variation can make it difficult for the model to learn effectively.
-A **log transformation** helps by scaling down large values while keeping smaller values intact, making it easier for the model to recognize patterns in the data without being overly influenced by extreme outliers.
+One of the biggest changes we made was applying a log transformation to the **CUSTOMERS.AFFECTED** column.
+Outages can impact anywhere from a few hundred to millions of people, and this huge difference makes it harder for the model to learn effectively.
+Without adjustments, really large values could dominate the model, making it less accurate overall.
+By using a log transformation, we scaled down extreme values while still keeping smaller values meaningful, helping the model recognize patterns without getting thrown off by really large numbers.

-We also **added polynomial features for `PC.REALGSP.STATE`**, which represents the per capita real gross state product.
-This feature gives insight into a state’s economic activity, which may impact how quickly power is restored after an outage.
-By adding **quadratic terms**, we allowed the model to capture more complex relationships between economic strength and outage duration.
-For example, in wealthier states, outages might be repaired more efficiently, while in lower-income areas, outages may last longer due to fewer resources.
-This transformation enables the model to pick up on these subtle trends.
+We also added polynomial features for PC.REALGSP.STATE, which represents a state’s economic activity.
+A state's economy might play a role in how quickly power is restored—richer states might have better infrastructure and emergency response, while lower-income areas might struggle with longer outages.
+By adding **quadratic terms**, we gave the model a chance to capture more complex patterns in the data, making it better at predicting outage duration based on economic conditions..

 #### **Modeling Approach and Why We Used It**
-We kept the **Random Forest Classifier** as our final model because it performed well in the baseline and is highly effective at handling both numerical and categorical features.
-A **sklearn pipeline** was used to ensure that all preprocessing steps—like feature transformations, scaling, and encoding—were applied consistently and without data leakage.
-This structured approach ensures the model receives well-prepared data every time it’s trained.
+We decided to stick with the **Random Forest Classifier** as our final model because it performed well in our baseline tests and works great with both numerical and categorical data.
+To make sure all the preprocessing steps were applied correctly, we used an **sklearn pipeline**.
+This helped us handle things like feature transformations, scaling, and encoding in a way that kept everything consistent and avoided data leakage.
+By setting it up this way, we made sure the model always gets properly processed data whenever it’s trained.

 #### **Hyperparameter Tuning: How We Optimized the Model**
 To make our final model as effective as possible, we used **GridSearchCV** to systematically test different values for key hyperparameters.
 These included: